jundalisay/sp/content/en/material/fallacies/eclipse.md

 Newton's gravity and inverse square law is caused by the displacement of virtual space particles in a volumetric way, not in a circular (vortex-rotation) and relational way.

 Einstein supplied this circularity through "frame-dragging" and relationality through "reference frames".

-- In Cartesian Physics, reference frame is merely the space particles coming from vortices or bodies.
+In Cartesian Physics, "reference frame" is merely the space particles coming from different vortices or bodies.
+- It is a proof of the independence of each particle or vortex, which we call the Law of Conservation of Idea.

 <!-- This opens the way to anti-gravity and teleportation, because accrording to Descartes' theory, it is possible to: